yuriatgoogle/basicpipeline/README.md

 # basicpipeline
-This is a very basic exercise to get node.js -> PubSub -> Dataflow streaming -> BigQuery to work
+This is a very basic exercise to get node.js -> PubSub -> Dataflow streaming with Java SDK -> BigQuery to work